JensRantil/jensrantil.github.io/content/posts/2024-12-06_good-process-is-invisible.md

 +++
 Throughout my career I have heard _soooo_ many people complain about the general concept of _process_ - the standardized series of steps needed to perform a task.
 Saying something like "I think we might be helped by coming up with a process for this" has given me the looks as if I brought a skunk to a garden party.
 Nobody wants a process.

 Processes exist to structure, manage, and optimize tasks, particularly complex multi-step tasks.
-For example, a process can help reduce mistakes and cognitive overhead.
+For example, a process can help reduce mistakes or cognitive overhead.

 In most cases, a process exists _to help us_ by [making something easier][adhd-structure].
 Yet, why are processes so frowned upon?
 I think the answer lies in a variant of [survivorship bias][survival-bias]; We notice bad processes more than good ones.
 A _good_ process is invisible.
 It's there and once we have learned it, it stays out of the way for us.